kvarak/dnd/docs/_Classes/fighter.md

     You modify the metallurgical makeup of this item to make it far more resilient.
 While wearing or wielding an item modified by this schematic you have advantage on saving throws to resist being grappled or moved against your will.

     ***Armor***.
-When applied, this armor grants resistance to nonmagical bludgeoning, piercing, and slashing damage.
+When applied, this armor grants resistance to nonmagical bludgeoning, piercing and slashing damage.

     ***Weapon***.
 When applied, this weapon deals bonus damage equal to your Intelligence modifier + your fighter level when you score a critical hit.